ibmresilient/resilient-community-apps/fn_exchange_online/README.md

 ### Proxy Server
 The app supports a proxy server.
-*Note:* If using proxies, please note that Microsoft expects only an HTTPS proxy.
+*Note:* If using a proxy, please note that Microsoft expects only an HTTPS proxy.
-Setting both an HTTP and HTTPS proxy in your app.config could result in a failed connection.
+Setting both an HTTP an HTTPS proxy in your app.config could result in a failed connection.
 See [App Configuration](#app-configuration) for more detail.

 ---